BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/15_0_Designing_Real_Bitcoin_Scripts.md

 because we've still been putting together the puzzle pieces.
-Now, with the full Bitcoin Script repertoire in hand, we're ready to dig into several real-world Bitcoin Scripts and see how they work, including puzzle scripts, complex multisigs, and Lightning smart contracts.
+Now, with the full Bitcoin Script repertoire in hand, we're ready to dig into several real-world Bitcoin Scripts and see how they work, including puzzle scripts and complex multisigs.

 ## Objectives for This Chapter